Campaign of the Month: June 2014

 The above statistics are for the main armor coverage.
 Boots and gloves used in this kit provide less protection than the rest of the suit, being BAR 2/3/3/1 and 1/1/1/1 respectively.
 These items are easily replaced with civilian models that can provide much the same protection.

-Furthermore, standard Dingo Pack Tactics designate one member of any given squad a technician (though skill-rated as one level lower than the squad’s rating), who carries no support weaponry, but bears a basic technician’s kit that includes a heavy-duty portable light, a basic technician’s tool kit, and a heavy duty pack for his tools.
+Standard Dingo Pack Tactics designate one member of any given squad a technician (though skill-rated as one level lower than the squad’s rating), who carries no support weaponry, but bears a basic technician’s kit that includes a heavy-duty portable light, a basic technician’s tool kit, and a heavy duty pack for his tools.
 These troopers are intended to drive and maintain any vehicle(s) assigned to the unit, and often employ their Engineer’s Tools in close physical combat.
 The Engineer’s Tool is considered a mark of the squad’s technicians, and is stowed in a sheath alongside their packs, much like a shoulder harness for a sword.
-All trooper/engineers are increasingly equipped with HG-7 Small Arms Repair Kits, to provide their ballistic-armed troops maintenance services.
+All trooper/engineers are equipped with HG-7 Small Arms Repair Kits, to provide their ballistic-armed troops maintenance services.

 When employed in a tactical situation against vehicles and BattleMechs, the unit in possession of this field kit is considered to have the following tactical stats at the platoon/squad level.